 Hosted by the Scott Institute for Energy Innovation

-On April 3-6, 2018, Carnegie Mellon’s Scott Institute for Energy Innovation will celebrate its third Energy Week, an event designed to educate, inform and debate energy policy; highlight research and innovation; and prepare for the future.
+On March 25-28, 2019, Carnegie Mellon’s Scott Institute for Energy Innovation will celebrate CMU Energy Week 2019, an event designed to educate, inform and debate energy policy; highlight research and innovation; and prepare for the future.
 Students have the chance to participate in a variety of competitions, roundtables/seminars, and look for employment at the energy career fair.
 EST&P is a proud co-sponsor of this event.

 EST&P Energy Symposium